Kimberly Guilfoyle: Personal life

-In 2001, Guilfoyle married politician Gavin Newsom, then a San Francisco city supervisor.
-Newsom was elected mayor of San Francisco in 2003.
-While married to Newsom, she used the name Kimberly Guilfoyle Newsom.
-The couple appeared in the September 2004 issue of Harper's Bazaar; the spread had them posed at the Getty Villa, and they were referred to in the title as the "New Kennedys".
-In January 2005, citing the strain of a bicoastal marriage, Guilfoyle and Newsom jointly filed for divorce.
-Their divorce was final on February 28, 2006.
+In December 2001, she married Gavin Newsom, then a San Francisco city supervisor.
+They separated in 2004, and in January 2005, citing the strain of a bicoastal marriage, jointly filed for divorce.
+Their divorce was final on February 28, 2006, by which time Guilfoyle was already expecting a child with furniture heir Eric Villency.

-On May 27, 2006, in Barbados, Guilfoyle married furniture heir Eric Villency.
-Guilfoyle gave birth to their son in 2006.
-In June 2009, Guilfoyle and Villency announced that they were separating; their divorce was finalized later that year.
+On May 27, 2006, in Barbados, Guilfoyle married Villency.
+On October 4, she gave birth to their son, Ronan.
+Guilfoyle and Villency divorced in November 2009.

-In June 2018, Vanessa Trump, who had filed for divorce from Donald Trump Jr. three months earlier, confirmed that Guilfoyle was dating Donald Trump Jr. The Trumps' divorce was final in 2018.

-In mid-2019, Guilfoyle and Trump Jr. jointly purchased a $4.4 million home in The Hamptons.
+In June 2018, Vanessa Trump, who had filed for divorce from Donald Trump Jr. three months earlier, confirmed that Guilfoyle was dating Trump.
+In mid-2019, Guilfoyle and Trump jointly purchased a home in The Hamptons, priced at $4.4 million.
 They sold it in March 2021 during the COVID-19 pandemic for $8.14 million.
-In March 2021, Guilfoyle and Trump Jr. jointly purchased a $9.7 million home in Jupiter, Florida.
+Also in March 2021, the couple jointly purchased a $9.7 million home in Jupiter, Florida.
 Guilfoyle and Trump became engaged on December 31, 2020.
-The news of the engagement was not made public until January 2022.
+The engagement was not made public until January 2022.
+Guilfoyle and Trump Jr. cohabited in their Jupiter residence from 2021 until it was put up for sale in 2025.
+After news reports of Trump Jr. dating another woman became public in late 2024, Guilfoyle and Trump mutually ended their romantic relationship.

+Guilfoyle's 2017 departure from Fox News was due to alleged sexual harassment on her part.
+Fox News later reached a settlement of at least $4 million with Guilfoyle's accuser.
+Many other incidents of inappropriate and sexualized behavior have been alleged against Guilfoyle.

+Critics of President Trump have also associated Guilfoyle with a style of plastic surgery popular among figures associated with the Trump administration.